sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/configure.md

 ## Getting started

+> NOTE: Are you using our [Helm chart](https://github.com/sourcegraph/deploy-sourcegraph-helm/tree/main/charts/sourcegraph)?
+You should follow the [configuration guide](./helm.md) for helm.

 We **strongly** recommend you fork the [Sourcegraph with Kubernetes reference repository](./index.md#reference-repository) to track your configuration changes in Git.
 **This will make upgrades far easier** and is a good practice not just for Sourcegraph, but for any Kubernetes application.